About Us

 Community

-We have strong links with the local primary School in Sudbury, and we have a thriving parent and toddler group Daniel's Den.
-During the week the church hall is used by Melrose day nursery, with a recent OFSTED rating outstanding as well as Rainbows and Brownies on a Thursday evening.
+We have strong links with the local primary school in Sudbury, and we have a thriving parent and toddler group Daniel's Den.
+During the week the church hall is used by Melrose day nursery, with an OFSTED rating Outstanding as well as Rainbows and Brownies groups.
 The scout hut is used by many clubs, TNG for primary children a Whist Drive every Saturday and throughout the week various classes including Aikido and Irish Dancing and tutoring.
-In June and July 2014 we are in the process of carrying out extensive improvement to the scout hut sponsored by Tescos community team.

 Our community development plan includes the fund raising to provide better and expanded facilities to serve the community and we are one of the three churches which run the local neighbourhood centre providing day care and social contact for 120 local elderly people.